 Director-at-Large (3rd Year)

 Tiffany Roman is an Associate Professor at the University of Cincinnati Blue Ash College in the Allied Health Department.
 Additionally, she currently serves as the Program Director.

 Tiffany received her Associate Degree in Radiologic Technology from the University of Cincinnati Blue Ash College in 1999, Bachelor of Science in Health Professions with an emphasis in Advanced Imaging from the Kettering College of Medical Arts in 2001, followed by receiving her Master’s in Adult Education and Distance Learning from the University of Phoenix in 2006.

 Tiffany has been an AEIRS member for 7 years and her volunteer service on the Education Committee as both a member and chair.
-She has also volunteered for the ASRT and OSRT in many capacities, including Chapter Delegate, and is currently serving as Senior Board Chair for the OSRT.
+She has also volunteered for the ASRT and OSRT in many capacities, including Chapter Delegate, and is currently serving on the OSRT board of directors.

 Dr. Kevin R. Clark is an Associate Professor and Associate Director with the School of Health Professions at The University of Texas MD Anderson Cancer Center in Houston.
 He has served as Chair and Delegate for the ASRT Education Chapter and is a member of the Radiologic Technology Editorial Review Board and ASRT Foundation Research and Grants Advisory Panel.
 He is an active member of the Texas and Louisiana ASRT affiliate societies as well as ACERT and the Texas Society for Advancement of Health Professions.
 In 2021, Dr. Clark was elevated to Fellow for AEIRS, and in 2022, he was elevated to Fellow for ASRT.
 In his spare time, he enjoys playing the piano, baking homemade southern buttermilk biscuits, and watching the Houston Astros.